Explore your community with Maurice the Station Mouse.

 This free downloadable digital resource can be utilised by nurseries and primary schools to create their own interactive visual walking route suitable for their local community.
 The resource pack contains:

 - 2 short videos from author and illustrator Meg McLaren – an introduction to Trail Tales with Meg talking positively about being a child in North Lanarkshire and enjoying being outdoors and a Scottish Book Trust reading of The Station Mouse.

 - 12 images from the book for the trail chosen by Meg to use when creating your own trail.

 - Suggested additional in-class activities.

 The Summerlee Mouseum

-Following on from previous successful collaborations between CultureNL Libraries and Museums such as The Big Day Out, this winter Maurice the Station Mouse will be coming to Summerlee Museum.
+Following on from previous successful collaborations between CultureNL Libraries and Museums such as The Big Day Out, Maurice the Station Mouse has come to Summerlee Museum.

-Families and classes can explore the museums extensive outdoor space, using a custom illustrated map by Meg McLaren (sneak peek provided below) and activity sheet (available at Summerlee Museum soon), to follow the trail and read the tale of The Station Mouse with pages of the book displayed around the grounds of Summerlee Museum.
+Families can explore the museums extensive outdoor space, using a custom illustrated map by Meg McLaren (sneak peek provided below) and activity sheet (available at Summerlee Museum), to follow the trail and read the tale of The Station Mouse with pages of the book displayed around the grounds of Summerlee Museum.